ThinkR-open/prepare-for-cran/README.md

 ## About revdep

-If packages depend on your package, you should run a reverse dependencies test with `devtools::revdep_check()`.
+If packages depend on your package, you should run a reverse dependencies test with `devtools::revdep()`.

 ## What to do once your package is ready?